The name of this Archangel, Raphael, name means "God has healed", "God is Healing" or "Healing one of God".

 acrylic paint.
 The original painting is not for sale.

-Large 500 x 1000 mm canvas reproductions are available in a limited edition for $450 each,
+A large 500 x 1000 mm photograph on canvas reproduction is available in a limited edition for $280 each, plus postage.

 You can also purchase 100 x 150 mm LAMBDA Chromogenic digital prints in a limited edition for $125, plus postage.
 They come with a beautiful Italian hand-made 150 x 200 mm wooden marquetry frame.